Knowledge Hub

 Should I take legal advice before signing preliminary documents?

 Poorly drafted preliminary agreements (such as heads of terms and term sheets) can create legal uncertainty and trigger disputes.
-Legal advice can help you ensure that your agreements are drafted properly, with clear wording reflecting your intentions and minimising risk.
+Legal advice can help you ensure that your contracts are drafted properly, with precise wording reflecting your intentions and minimising risk, particularly where the legal structure of your business may influence your obligations.
 A commercial solicitor can guide you through defining which terms are binding and which are not.
 For instance, legal advice is especially important when drafting heads of terms or entering into early negotiations to ensure key terms are clearly defined.
 Consulting a solicitor early can help prevent misunderstandings and disputes, giving you peace of mind throughout the agreement process.

 About our expert